rileymcaz/assignments/HA1.md

 The first portion should be in a box with a one pixel dark blue border.
 There should be at least 5 pixels of spacing between the border and anything inside of it.
 The box should be aligned with the top of the dashed box in the first column.
-Inside the box, include each label below in bold with your answer in a normal weight font:
+Inside the box, include each label below in bold darkblue  with your answer in a normal weight font:

 - Preferred Name
 - Pronunciation of your Preferred Name